GoneRogueProductions/dispatch/README.md

 Dispatch's Logos are licensed under CC BY-NC-ND 4.0 What is that?

-This particular Creative Commons license says that:
+This Creative Commons license says that:
-- You have to credit the author (us) if you want to distribute these logos.
+- You must credit the author (us) if you want to distribute these logos.
 - You may not adapt upon these logos and release them.
 - You cannot use these logos for commercial purposes.
 - You are free to share this logo.